Helping Entrepreneurs Compete In A World Of Constant Innovation

 Topics include: Strategic Thinking, Emerging Technologies, Strategic Partnerships, Value Chain Strategy, Venture Capital for Emerging Technologies, Managing Supply Chain Innovations

 The program will consist of 3 modules.
-Each module will begin Thursday afternoon and end Saturday afternoon.
 Modules include lectures, workshops, panels and speakers.

 Participants will work closely with instructors on a strategic technology plan throughout the program.
 Starting with Module I, participants will be introduced to the content and process of the projects.
 Following lectures, they will participate in working sessions to develop a preliminary project and action plan.
 Participants will give short presentations of their preliminary project plans at the end of Module I. Between Module I and II, participants develop their strategic technology plans.
 Instructors will provide feedback and visit participating companies to meet with other key managers.
 Participants will present updated plans during Module II, and receive feedback from other participants.
 Participants will develop their expanded plans following Module II, and will present completed strategic technology and action plan during Module III.
 Participants will work closely with instructors in building business strategies around emerging technologies.